String Table to Table Converter (Module)

 • Because I’ve seen a lot of people that have been using Roblox’s .LoadStringEnabled method which is a working one BUT extremly unsafe method at the same time, as it simply makes exploiters vulnerable to use loadstring() to take control of the game if used uncorrectly.

-• I also made this module because I know that a lot of people love to use the normal lua-table format, as it may be simpler to-use, are used to work with them, and may be better readable than a JSON table.
+• I also made this module because I know that a lot of people love to use the normal Lua-table format, as it may be simpler to-use, are used to work with them, and may be better readable than a JSON table.

-• And most importantly, to keep everything orginized and have access to everything at once, basically (All-In-One).
+• And most importantly, to keep everything orginized and have easy access to everything at once, basically (All-In-One).

 For what would this be useful?